 - Passing of black stools

-These must especially be observed by individuals with high blood pressure, history of heart disease, or ones suffering from other related conditions.
+These must especially be observed by individuals with high blood pressure, a history of heart disease, or ones suffering from other related conditions.

 Types of Hiatal Hernia